4 Steps to Getting Your Projects Done Faster and Within Budget

-I was recently talking to a business owner who was struggling to meet his project deadlines.
-No matter how hard he tried, it seemed like every project that he took on over the past few months has ended up way over budget or late.
-When I delved a little deeper into the problem, I realized that he didn’t have a good process to handle projects and therefore often missed key steps along the way that ended up costing him a lot of time and money.
-And if my 25 years of business coaching has taught me anything, it’s that he is not alone in having this problem.
-So, today I wanted to share the four steps that you can take to start getting projects done faster and within budget.
+When I delved a little deeper into the problem, I realized that he didn’t have a good process to handle projects—and therefore often missed key steps that cost him a lot of time and money.
+And if my 25 years of business coaching has taught me anything, it’s that he’s not alone in having this problem.
+So today, I want to share four steps you can take to start getting projects done faster and within budget.

 1. Decide on your KPIs.